kodecocodes/c-sharp-style-guide/README.markdown

   - [Smiley Face](#smiley-face)
   - [Credits](#credits)

-# The Official kodeco.com C# Style Guide
+# The Official Kodeco C# Style Guide

 This style guide is different from others you may find, because the focus is centered on readability for print and the web.
 We created this style guide to